 In order to save time and manage the workload better, most governing bodies appoint smaller committees and give them responsibility for specific areas.
 The prime responsibilities and decision making powers for each committee are determined by the full governing body and are set out in the ‘Committee Terms of Reference’ which are reviewed annually.

 We have three sub committees that support the full governing body.

 Teaching & Learning Committee

 The Teaching and Learning Committee looks at all matters relating to pupils and their learning experiences in school.
 This includes our curriculum offer and pupil progress.
 The committee scrutinises achievement of all pupils, including disadvantaged and vulnerable groups, including those accessing Pupil Premium.
 They also consider the difference in achievement between boys, girls and different ethnic groups.

-The Teaching and Learning Committee is responsible for ensuring that all students receive their entitlement to a rich, broad and balanced curriculum which is relevant to their needs and prepares them well for the future.
-The committee review the school’s policy on all matters relating to the curriculum, including Sex and Relationships Education, Religious Education and Educational visits and monitor the School’s arrangements for providing daily collective worship for all pupils.
-They assess the issues related to and impact of Visual Impairment and other Special Needs on the overall Curriculum and on programmes of study for individual pupils
+The Teaching and Learning Committee are responsible for ensuring that all students receive their entitlement to a rich, broad and balanced curriculum which is relevant to their needs and prepares them well for the future.

 Personnel & Health & Safety Committee

 This committee reviews staffing to ensure the school has capacity to meet new demands and aspirations for the schools moving forward.
 They also monitor all aspects of health and safety, including safeguarding.
 They ensure that safer recruitment processes are followed rigorously when recruiting and appointing staff and that performance management systems hold staff accountable and support them to function at the highest level.